 The company itself is responsible for ensuring that its transactions are reported.
 However, since 18 June 2020, financial counterparties are responsible for reporting on behalf of counterparties classified as NFC- the OTC derivative contracts concluded between them.
 This means that Handelsbanken reports these OTC transactions for all its NFC- counterparties.

 However, companies classified as NFC- may choose to report their OTC derivative contracts themselves.
-In that case, the NFC- shall inform the financial counterparty with which they have concluded OTC derivative contracts of their decision prior to reporting those transactions to a trade repository.
+In that case, the NFC- shall inform the financial counterparty with which they have concluded OTC derivative contracts of their decision well in advance prior to reporting those transactions to a trade repository.

 A company responsible for reporting its transactions may delegate the processing to another party.